London Underground workers announce six-day Tube strike

 The action is in response to planned cuts to around 600 London Underground jobs, which the union says will affect Tube stations and maintenance operations.

-The RMT has also accused TfL bosses of attempting to impose a £100m pension cut that they say will make London Underground workers poorer in retirement if the proposed changes go through.
+The RMT has also accused TfL bosses of attempting to impose a £100m pension cut that they say will make London Underground workers poorer in retirement if approved.

 RMT general secretary Mick Lynch said: “This week of action will shut down the London Underground and show just how important the work of our members is.